nrjdalal/karabiner-human-config/README.md

 - Don't hold back on the comments.
 - Use [custom aliases](#custom-aliases) like `lcmd` `hyper` etc.
+- Specify flags and delays easily, if needed.
 - Use `t` `a` `h` etc as [manipulator key's aliases](#manipulator-keys-aliases).
 - Use `$` for shell commands.
 - Don't worry about finding bundle identifiers, just use the app name.